Russo-Ukrainian war: Minsk agreement and continued fighting

-End of 2014 and Minsk II agreements
+Despite the Minsk ceasefire, sporadic clashes continued around Donetsk International Airport, the last part of Donetsk city held by Ukrainian troops.
+On 28 September, Russian-backed forces began an offensive to capture the airport.
+Ukrainian troops were besieged in the terminal and control tower.
+They were given the nickname "Cyborgs", as they withstood repeated Russian attacks in grim battlefield conditions.
+The siege lasted throughout winter and most of the airport was destroyed by shelling.
+Eventually, on 21 January 2015, rebels took the airport with help from Russian special forces.

 On 7 and 12 November, NATO officials reconfirmed the Russian presence, citing 32 tanks, 16 howitzer cannons and 30 trucks of troops entering the country.
-US general Philip M. Breedlove said "Russian tanks, Russian artillery, Russian air defence systems and Russian combat troops" had been sighted.
 NATO said it had seen an increase in Russian tanks, artillery pieces and other heavy military equipment in Ukraine and renewed its call for Moscow to withdraw its forces.
 The Chicago Council on Global Affairs stated that Russian separatists enjoyed technical advantages over the Ukrainian army since the large inflow of advanced military systems in mid-2014: effective anti-aircraft weapons ("Buk", MANPADS) suppressed Ukrainian air strikes, Russian drones provided intelligence, and Russian secure communications system disrupted Ukrainian communications intelligence.
 The Russian side employed electronic warfare systems that Ukraine lacked.
 Similar conclusions about the technical advantage of the Russian separatists were voiced by the Conflict Studies Research Centre.

-In the 12 November United Nations Security Council meeting, the United Kingdom's representative accused Russia of intentionally constraining OSCE observation missions' capabilities, pointing out that the observers were allowed to monitor only two kilometers of border, and drones deployed to extend their capabilities were jammed or shot down.
+Minsk II agreement and battle of Debaltseve

-In January 2014, Donetsk, Luhansk, and Mariupol represented the three battle fronts.
+In January 2015, Donetsk, Luhansk, and Mariupol represented the three battle fronts.
 Poroshenko described a dangerous escalation on 21 January amid reports of more than 2,000 additional Russian troops, 200 tanks and armed personnel carriers crossing the border.
 He abbreviated his visit to the World Economic Forum because of his concerns.

-A new package of measures to end the conflict, known as Minsk II, was agreed on 15 February 2015.
-On 18 February, Ukrainian forces withdrew from Debatlseve, in the last high-intensity battle of the Donbas war until 2022.
-In September 2015 the United Nations Human Rights Office estimated that 8000 casualties had resulted from the conflict.
+A new package of measures to end the conflict, known as Minsk II, was agreed on 12 February 2015, with a ceasefire due to begin on 15 February.

-A stable line of conflict (2015–2021)
+Despite the ceasefire, Russian-backed forces launched an offensive on Debaltseve, a strategic town and salient held by Ukrainian forces.
+By 18 February 2015, the 8,000 Ukrainian troops had been almost surrounded and were forced to retreat from Debaltseve under relentless fire, suffering heavy casualties.
+Russian-backed rebel leader Alexander Zakharchenko had said his forces would not observe the ceasefire in Debaltseve, claiming it rightfully belonged to them.
+Ukraine, the EU and the US accused Russia and its proxies of breaking the ceasefire, and said that the Russian military itself took part in the offensive.

+In September 2015 the United Nations Human Rights Office estimated that 8,000 casualties had resulted from the conflict in eastern Ukraine.